 If you have Huawei P Smart mobile phone, you may have noticed its annoying tendency to kill third party background applications randomly, even those set to be managed manually:

 The auto-launch setting also does nothing (at least on my phone using excellent Blokada and Auto Auto-Rotate applications).

 To fix this you’ll need to follow the steps outlined here.
 I didn’t have PowerGenie app they mention installed, but I did have something called hwaps, and uninstalling it fixed my problem with a phone randomly killing background applications and not starting them on boot.

 Recently I upgraded my Huawei B525s-23a 4G router’s firmware (new software version 81.191.13.00.1134, Web UI version 81.100.31.02.1134) only to find out the trick to change DNS servers has stopped working:

-After brief inspection with browser’s developer console, worry not, DNS settings are still here (it’s Huawei, so they are hidden of course).
-To show the settings navigate to Router -> DHCP, press F12 and enter this into developer’s console:
+After a brief inspection with browser’s developer console, worry not, DNS settings are still here (it’s Huawei, so they are hidden of course); to show the settings navigate to Router -> DHCP, press F12 and enter this into developer’s console: